LauraIsCool/Practicals/README.md

 # Practicals ReadMe

 # Overview
-Completed passignment 1 for module GEOG5995
+Completed assignment 1 repository for module GEOG5995

 # Contents
 This repository contains a file for each version of the agent based model that was created, following the structure provided in the GEOG5995 course structure.
 Available at: https://www.geog.leeds.ac.uk/courses/computing/study/core-python-phd/

 in.txt - is the data used for the model. practical# - is the file related to each practical number of the model. agentframework# - the updated agent class file.